Kenneth-Macharia/FastFoodFast/README.md

     1.UI pages developed using HTML5, CSS3 and JavaSript

-    2.A RESTful API developed using the Python Flask, persisting to a PostgreSQL database
+    2.A RESTful API developed using Python Flask, persisting to a PostgreSQL database

-This branch contains the API that powers the front end.
+This branch contains the API that powers the front end pages.

 ## Getting started
 Before the API can be manually tested, the following must be done: